 During each clinical encounter, there are moments that arise naturally as ideal “teaching moments.”
-Here’s a quick summary of how to apply the ideas to a typical patient encounter, to build trust and compliance.
+Here’s a quick summary of how to apply the ideas to a typical patient encounter to build trust and compliance.

-Upon entering the room, greet the patient by name.
+As you enter the room, greet the patient by name.
 Introduce yourself as needed.

 Acknowledge any family members who are present by shaking hands or making eye contact.